Paraleucopidae

 The Paraleucopidae are a family of Acalyptratae flies first elevated to family level in 2019.
-Their placement with in the Acalyptrataes is uncertain.
+Their placement within the acalyptrataes is uncertain.
+Based on morphological evidence, they have been proposed to belong to the suprafamily Asteioinea within superfamily Opomyzoidea.
+However, transcriptomic data suggest they may instead belong to the superfamily Sphaeroceroidea.
 The clade includes the genera Paraleucopis, Mallochianamyia and Schizostomyia from the New World and undescribed species from Australia.